Physics-Informed Unit Commitment Framework for Nuclear Reactors: Algorithm

-\Cref{algo:smr} summarizes the complete formalism for short term unit commitment (UC) dispatch of a nuclear reactor fleet with the reactivity tracking wrapper.
-Each scenario begins by initializing the fresh fuel multiplication factors, \( k_{\text{eff},BOL} \), for each reactor.
-The UC subproblem then determines the hourly generation \( p_{g,h} \), from which the capacity factor \( \alpha_0 \) for the first period is computed.
+\Cref{algo:smr}. summarizes the formalism for rolling horizon short term dispatch of a nuclear reactor fleet with a reactivity tracking wrapper.
+Each scenario begins by initializing the fresh fuel multiplication factors, \(\mathrm{k_{\text{eff},BOL}}\), for individual reactors.
+The UC problem then determines the hourly generation of each reactor \( p_{g,t} \), using which the capacity factor \( \alpha_{0,g}\) for the initial period is computed.
 This feeds into the recursive relation in \Cref{eq:recursive_reln}, which updates the reactivity margin using \Cref{eq:margin} prior to the next dispatch window.
-The resulting value of \( \Delta \rho_{\text{marg},1} \) is used to adjust the minimum generation levels \( P_{g,1}^{\min} \) and downtime durations \( \text{MinDn}_{g,1} \) via the previously developed lookup tables.
+The resulting value of \(\Delta \rho_{\text{marg},1} \) is used to adjust the minimum generation levels \( P_{g,1}^{\min} \) and downtime durations \( \text{MinDn}_{g,1} \) via the lookup tables.
 This iterative process is repeated for each period \( n \).

-Once a reactor reaches the refueling threshold (\( k_{\text{eff}} \simeq 1 \)), it undergoes an outage for a fixed duration \( \Delta t_{\text{refuel}} \).
-In this study, we assume \( \Delta t_{\text{refuel}} = 35 \) days, consistent with the average refueling outage duration for large PWRs in the United States in 2024~\cite{noauthor_us_nodate}.
-During refueling, the reactor is offline and unavailable for generation, leading the UC model to incur non served energy (NSE).
-After the outage, the reactor restarts with a fresh fuel assembly, and the multiplication factor is reset to \( k_{\text{eff},BOL} \).
+Once a reactor reaches refueling threshold (\( k_{\text{eff}} \simeq 1 \)), it undergoes an outage for a fixed duration \( \Delta t_{\text{refuel}} \).
+In this study, we assume \( \Delta t_{\text{refuel}} = 30 \) days or 1 month, consistent with the average refueling outage duration for large PWRs in the United States for 2024~\cite{noauthor_us_nodate}.
+During refueling, the reactor is offline and unavailable for generation.
+After the outage ends, the reactor restarts with a fresh fuel assembly, and the multiplication factor is reset to \( \mathrm{k_{\text{eff},BOL}} \).
 This sequence—dispatch, reactivity degradation, operational constraint update, and refueling—repeats across multiple fuel cycles, forming a closed loop feedback between economic dispatch decisions and nuclear physics constraints.
+The complete codebase, input datasets, and processed outputs for this study are available as open source on GitHub for community use \cite{shiny_shinychoudhuryphysics-informed-nuclear-reactor-unit-commitment-algorithm_2025}.